 In the table following, Shares and SARs are based on Common Shares of the Corporation.
 SARs are stock appreciation rights and are fully described on page 16 and are included below at a fully vested value.
-MRC B Debentures are the 4.013% series B unsecured senior debentures due on November 18, 2020.
-MRC C Debentures are the 4.085% series C unsecured senior debentures due on September 15, 2022.
+MRC C Debentures are the 4.333% series C unsecured senior debentures due on September 15, 2022.
 MRC D Debentures are the 4.085% series D unsecured senior debentures due on May 14, 2021.
 MRC E Debentures are the 4.715% series E unsecured senior debentures due on January 25, 2024.
 MRC F Debentures are the 4.204% series F unsecured senior debentures due on November 27, 2024.

-MRG Units are the trust units of Morguard North American Residential Real Estate Investment Trust, MRG Debentures are the 4.50% unsecured convertible subordinated debentures due March 31, 2023 issued by Morguard North American Residential Real Estate Investment Trust units of Morguard Real Estate Investment Trust and MRT Debentures are the 4.50% unsecured convertible subordinated debentures due March 31, 2023 issued beentures due December 31, 2021 issued by Morguard Real Estate Investment Trust.
+MRC G Debentures are the 4.402% series G unsecured senior debentures due on September 28, 2023.
+MRG Units are the trust units of Morguard North American Residential Real Estate Investment Trust, MRG Debentures are the 4.50% unsecured convertible subordinated debentures due March 31, 2023 issued by Morguard North American Residential Real Estate Investment Trust, MRT Units are trust units of Morguard Real Estate Investment Trust and MRT Debentures are the 4.50% unsecured convertible subordinated debentures due December 31, 2021 issued by Morguard Real Estate Investment Trust.

-Morguard and its affiliates beneficially own approximately 58.5% of the outstanding MRT Units, 44.7% of the outstanding MRG Units, 34.3% of the outstanding MRT Debentures and 5.8% of the MRG Debentures.
-The total value of securities held is as at March 12, 2020.
+Morguard and its affiliates beneficially own approximately 60.8% of the outstanding MRT Units, 44.7% of the outstanding MRG Units, 34.3% of the outstanding MRT Debentures and 5.8% of the MRG Debentures.
+The total value of securities held is as at March 12, 2021.